When Your Baby Is Born Without Parts of the Brain, Skull, or Scalp (Anencephaly): What to Know

 -

-You are leaking fluid from your vagina.
+You're leaking fluid from your vagina.

 -

-You have severe abdominal cramping or pain.
+You have very bad belly cramps or pain.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.